Qwicen/cuda_hlt/readme.md

     # Run one stream and print all memory allocations
     ./cu_hlt -f ../input/minbias/velopix_raw -e ../input/minbias/ut_hits -g ../input/geometry -n 5000 -t 1 -r 1 -p

-[This readme](readme_cuda_developer.md) explains how to add a new algorithm to the sequence and how to use the memory scheduler to define globab memory variables for this sequence and pass on the dependencies.
+[This readme](readme_cuda_developer.md) explains how to add a new algorithm to the sequence and how to use the memory scheduler to define global memory variables for this sequence and pass on the dependencies.